Forza Horizon 6: How to Earn Credits Fast and Unlock Hidden Cars

 • Turn off assists you already know you can live without.

-• Keep stability in your build and braking points before chasing bigger multipliers.
+• Lock in stability and braking points before chasing bigger multipliers.

 • If one change makes your results messy, roll it back and keep the rest.